eob/eob.github.com/_posts/2012-11-07-enabling-cors-with-htaccess.markdown

 real thing you want.

 If you don't explicitly signal that CORS is also OK for these `OPTIONS` requests, the server might make a bad first impression.
-It will mistakenly think that CORS is not enabled, and then infer (incorrectly) that any subsequent  `GET` request will fail.
+The browser will think that CORS is not enabled, and then infer (incorrectly) that any subsequent `GET` request will fail.
 Wanting not to waste your time and bandwidth, the browser will then never even attempt the `GET` fetch you were intending. **But -- and here's the rub -- your browser console will report this failure to you as a failure of the `GET` request**, throwing you off the scent of the real bug (a failed `OPTIONS` request).

 So that's it.
 CORS is your friend.
 And make sure not to forget about the `OPTIONS` preflight.